Western Michigan University

 - Loyola University of New Orleans, 1992

 John Hébert, bassist, was born in New Orleans, Louisiana where he first began to study double bass with Bill Huntington.
 John attended Loyola University of New Orleans where he received a full scholarship.
 After two years of performing with many of New Orleans greatest musicians and performing at various clubs including the New Orleans Jazz and Heritage Festival he moved to the New York tri-state area to attend William Paterson University where he continued his studies under bassist, Rufus Reid and received a Bachelor of Music in Jazz Performance.

 He is also named in Downbeat’s 2006, 2007, 2008, 2009 and 2010 Critics Poll as a “Rising Star Acoustic Bassist.”
 Most recently in 2011, John won the poll as “Rising Star Acoustic Bassist.”
-From 2001, until Andrew Hill’s passing in 2007, John worked with Mr. Hill in various ensembles.
+From 2001 until Andrew Hill’s passing in 2007, John worked with Mr. Hill in various ensembles.
 John is also featured on Andrew Hill’s last Blue Note release, “Time Lines” which was awarded “Record of the Year” by Downbeat’s Jazz Critics Poll in 2006.
 John has also performed around the world at festivals such as the North Sea Jazz Festival, Tampere Jazz Festival, Montreal Jazz Festival, Moers Jazz Festival, Ear Shot Jazz Festival and San Francisco Jazz Festival.
 He can also be heard in some of New York City’s most renowned venues such as The Village Vanguard, Blue Note, The Jazz Standard, Birdland and Iridium.

 In 2011 John was awarded the French American Jazz Exchange Grant from the French Cultural Institute and Mid-Atlantic Arts Foundation for his work with Parisian pianist Benoit Delbecq and New York drummer Gerald Cleaver.
 The follow up to the trio's first recording was released in January of 2014.
 The album entitled Floodstage on Clean Feed records has already gained much attention since its release.